-Qantas currently has one Managing Director, Alan Joyce, who is not considered to be independent.
+Qantas currently has one Executive Director who is not considered to be independent, being CEO and Managing Director, Vanessa Hudson.

 Independent legal, financial or other professional advice at the expense of Qantas is available to the Directors, if necessary, in relation to any issues of Director independence.